 Note that there are a few tasks that should ideally be performed before mid-February and others that should be done towards the end of the month.

-Whereas rose care took center stage last month, this month’s focus is on the care and harvesting of citrus.
-Even if you don’t grow any citrus, be on the lookout for neighbors who will gladly foist generously share a bag of oranges or lemons with you. 😉
+This month’s focus is on the care and harvesting of citrus.
+Even if you don’t grow any citrus, you may benefit from friends, family, or neighbors who will gladly foist generously share a bag of surplus oranges or lemons with you. 😉

 February Weather Outlook

-February is typically pleasantly cool and there’s not much change in the weather since last month.
-The average highs and lows in Tucson and Phoenix are only a few degrees warmer than January’s and the chance of rain is about the same.
+February is typically pleasantly cool, and there’s not much change in the weather since last month.
+The average highs and lows in Tucson and Phoenix are a few degrees warmer than January’s, and the chance of rain is about the same.
 The sun starts getting a bit more intense compared to January, which has the lowest UV index of the year.

 Here’s a look at February weather averages in both Tucson and Phoenix.